Ben White (rugby union, born 1998): London Irish

+Toulon

+On 2 July 2023, after London Irish entered administration, White signed for French giants Toulon in the Top 14 competition from the 2023–24 season.

+International career

-England Under 20s and England XV
+England U20 and England XV

 White, who represented England at U17's, featured for England U18-s in all of their 2016 Six Nations matches in 2016.
 On 3 January 2018 White was named in England under-20s squad for the 2018 U-20s Six Nations Championship, and he captained England under-20s.

 White started for England under-20s in the 2018 Rugby World Cup Final against France, having started the semi-final against South Africa and being involved in every Pool game.